CEA CAPA Education Abroad in Sydney, Australia

 About Program

 CEA CAPA’s programs in Sydney will give students a chance to study or intern in one of Australia’s largest cities.
-Sydney provides a perfect blend of laid-back and high energy, giving every student the opportunity to make the city their own.
+Sydney provides a perfect blend of laid-back and high energy, tech savvy and green, giving every student the opportunity to make the city their own.
 When you study or intern abroad in Sydney, you can enjoy some of Australia’s most iconic destinations like a local.

 Video and Photos